srp33/CodeBuddy/README.md

 * [June 30, 2025] For assignments that are timed, students do not know whether they have answered multiple-choice questions correctly until after the assignment has ended.
 This helps to reduce student anxiety on quizzes and exams.
 * [July 21, 2025] Instructors can allow individual students to access and submit an assignment early (if it has a start date) or late (if it has a due date).
 * [July 28, 2025] Instructors can specify minimum and maximum limits for the length of students' responses (# of characters).
+* [April 16, 2026] Administrators can visit a page that displays the last date when either a student made a submission or the course was edited.
+They can use this page to inform course deletion.
+* [April 16, 2026] Instructors can specify templates in the course settings.
+Placeholders for these templates can then be specified in assignment or exercise instructions.
+This is useful when the same text is repeated multiple times in instructions.
+* [April 16, 2026] Instructors can specify that students must upload their solution as a text file, rather than enter text directly in a code box.
+Instructors can use this feature to require that students write code in an external editor (and thus gain experience with such editors).
+* [April 16, 2026] Added buttons on assignment pages to navigation to the next or previous assignment.
+* [April 16, 2026] When viewing assignment scores, it is possible to select students and send an email to the selected students.
+One way this feature can be used is to send encouragement, congratulations, or advice to students after completing an assignment or exam.

 # How to run a CodeBuddy instance